-- 53. For an intermediary to be considered as the customer of the firm, the intermediary relationship must be for the provision of one of the following products and services: - (a) Investment of life company funds to back the life company's policyholder liabilities where the life company opens an account (see Section 9.8.3.1. below); - (b) Undertaking various restricted activities by a POI licensee, as part of its relationship falling within the scope of the POI Law, with another regulated FSB where the funds (and any income) may not be returned to a third party unless that third party was the source of funds (see Section 9.8.3.2. below); or - (c) Investments into a CIS or NGCIS (for example, by a discretionary or advisory investment manager or custodian) acting in its own name and as the registered owner of the shares or units of the CIS (see Section 9.8.3.3. below).
+- 53. For an intermediary to be considered as the customer of the firm, the intermediary relationship must be for the provision of one of the following products and services: - (a) Investment of life company funds to back the life company's policyholder liabilities where the life company opens an account (see Section 9.8.3.1. below); - (b) Undertaking various restricted activities by a POI licensee, as part of its relationship falling within the scope of the POI Law, with another regulated FSB where the funds (and any income) may not be returned to a third party unless that third party was the source of funds (see Section 9.8.3.2. below); - (c) Investments into a CIS or NGCIS (for example, by a discretionary or advisory investment manager or custodian) acting in its own name and as the registered owner of the shares or units of the CIS (see Section 9.8.3.3. below); or - (d) The offering of insurance products to another regulated FSB by a Guernsey licensed insurer, as part of its relationship falling within the scope of the IB Law.